softcarehub/Research-Guide/Machine Learning/project-1/Multiple-Diseases-Prediction.md

 - This project title:
   - Predictive Precision: Harnessing Ensemble Learning for Diabetes, Heart Disease, and Parkinson's Prediction
   - From Algorithms to Applications: Enhancing Disease Prediction Models for Improved Public Health
   - Revolutionizing Healthcare: Ensemble Learning for Accurate Prediction of Diabetes, Heart Disease, and Parkinson's
   - Web-Integrated Disease Prediction: A Comprehensive Ensemble Learning Approach in Healthcare
+  - AN ENSEMBLE APPROACH TO PREDICT MULTI-DISEASE USING MACHINE LEARNING AND WEB APP
 ## Heart Diseases working step
 1. Machine Learning Model
 - going to build a logistic regression  machine learning model here.